UNET Server Hosting Tutorial

 We can run the server with the following command:

-Which shows us the default Unity headless output:
+After successfully running it, we can see the default Unity headless output:

 Note: closing the Terminal window will also close the server.